David Benavidez: Early career

-Benadivez's first bout of 2017 took place on January 28 on the Carl Frampton vs. Léo Santa Cruz II undercard at the MGM Grand Garden Arena in Paradise, Nevada against fellow prospect Sherali Mamajonov (14–1, 7 KOs).
+Benavidez's first bout of 2017 took place on January 28 on the Carl Frampton vs. Léo Santa Cruz II undercard at the MGM Grand Garden Arena in Paradise, Nevada, against fellow prospect Sherali Mamajonov (14–1, 7 KOs).
 Benavidez started the fight cautiously before unloading heavy shots that dropped Mamajonov before the end of round 1.
 At the start of round 2, Benavidez continued to land flash combinations and eventually dropped Mamajanov again.
 He beat the count, but referee Russell Mora stopped the fight because he appeared to be badly hurt.
 Benavidez spoke about the win after the fight, "I am a little disappointed because I wanted to give the crowd a spectacular knockout.
 This is my first time fighting at MGM Grand and I will never forget it.
 The atmosphere here is amazing.
 This fight week has been the best experience of my life.
 I want to continue to fight as much as I can.
 I want to perfect my craft, train as hard as I can and be the best that I can be."

 On March 24, 2017, it was announced that WBC agreed to sanction Benavidez against former world title challenger Rogelio Medina (37–7, 31 KOs) for the #2 mandatory spot on May 20 at the Laredo Energy Arena in Laredo, Texas.
 Benavidez knocked down Medina three times before the referee waved the fight off in round 8, giving Benavidez the win.
 Benavidez was considered one of the top prospects at super middleweight.

-WBC super middleweight champion
+First reign as WBC super middleweight champion

 Benavidez vs. Gavril

 Following his draw against James DeGale, Badou Jack vacated his WBC super middleweight title in order to fight at light heavyweight.
 The WBC ordered a match between Callum Smith and Anthony Dirrell, with the winner taking the vacant world title.
 With Smith taking part in WBSS, he was replaced through Benavidez.
 The bout was scheduled for September 2017.
 However, on August 5, the WBC announced Dirrell was out due to injury.
 Instead, Benavidez would face Romanian contender Ronald Gavril (18-1, 14 KOs) on September 8 for the world title at the Hard Rock Hotel & Casino in Nevada.
 Benavidez defeated Gavril after 12 rounds by split decision.
 Two judges scored the fight 117–111, 116–111 for Benavidez, whilst the third scored it 116–111 for Gavril.
 However, Gavril proved to be Benavidez's toughest test so far, with most rounds being closely contested.
 Benavidez seemed to struggle with conditioning and was knocked down in the final round.
 Speaking on his record-breaking win, Benavidez said, “It feels amazing to win this title.
 It’s everything I’ve dreamed about since I was a little kid.
 It’s everything I’ve dedicated myself to and I’ve worked hard for.
 It finally paid off.”
 According to CompuBox stats, Benavidez landed 222 of 863 punches thrown (26%) and Gavril landed 162 of his 817 thrown (20%).